drawsmcgraw/satchel/docs/digitalocean-salt-cloud-map-files.md

 No additional configuration is needed in this file.

 We found the image name by using Salt Cloud to get a listing of images in Digital Ocean.
-For example, to get a listing of available images in Digital Ocean using our configuration:
+For example, to get a listing of available images in Digital Ocean using our configuration, we would type:

 ````
 salt-cloud --list-images do